Drug information provided by: IBM Micromedex

 For some patients, this medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or are getting worse quickly.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive illness) or has tried to commit suicide.

 This medicine may add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicines for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicines or narcotics, medicines for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any CNS depressants while you or your child are taking this medicine.

 Check with your doctor right away if you have any of the following symptoms while using this medicine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 This medicine may cause tardive dyskinesia (a movement disorder) especially in elderly women.
-Stop using this medicine and check with your doctor right away if you or your child have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+Check with your doctor right away if you or your child have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.